 During the period, Jason Marinko was Chairman (non-executive), Jason was not considered to be independent.
-Glenn Fozzard was Managing Director of the company for the majority of the period until Sam Rizzo was appointed 18 August 2023.
+Sam Rizzo was appointed 18 August 2023 as Managing Director.

 The Board recognises the importance that the Chair should be independent, however, the Company is not of a relevant scale or size to appoint further independent directors and executives to meet the requirements of ASX Recommendation 2.5 at this time.